rerun-io/rerun/examples/python/shape_pointe/README.md

 thumbnail_dimensions = [480, 480]
 -->

-This example is a visual comparison of two popular test to 3D methods that uses Rerun to compare the generation process and results.
+This example is a visual comparison of two popular text-to-3D methods that uses Rerun to compare the generation process and results.

 ## Visual paper comparison